retaildevcrews/helium-csharp/README.md

 ```

 ## Build the release container using Docker

+> A release build requires MSI to connect to Key Vault.

 > For instructions on building the container with ACR, please see the Helium [readme](https://github.com/retaildevcrews/helium)